 Activity: The TRCC still plans to develop and distribute a training questionnaire to data users and collectors to solicit input and drive discussion at a follow-up TRCC meeting.
-Members of the TITAN Business Unit periodically conduct technical training sessions on request from various stakeholders across the state.
-The Department of Safety and Homeland Security (TDOSHS) will present an informational update of the Crash system at the 2021 Tennessee Lifesavers Conference.
+Additionally, members if the TITAN Business Unit have conducted a variety of technical training sessions since 2018 and continue to do so on request from various stakeholders across the state.